-Computer simulation model years for the 2013 network Assessment analyses were selected in order to meet NERC requirements for a 1-5 year horizon and beyond the 5 year horizon.
-The years 2014 and 2018 were selected to meet the 1-5 year horizon.
-The years 2023 and 2028 were selected to meet the beyond 5 year horizon.
-A range of system conditions and study years were developed and analyzed for the 2013 Assessment.
+Computer simulation model years for the 2014 network Assessment analyses were selected in order to meet NERC requirements for a 1-5 year horizon and beyond the 5 year horizon.
+The years 2015 and 2019 were selected to meet the 1-5 year horizon.
+The years 2024 and 2029 were selected to meet the beyond 5 year horizon.
+A range of system conditions and study years were developed and analyzed for the 2014 Assessment.
 Steady state peak load models for all four years were created.
-In order to address uncertainty in reactive power capability and preserve some margin for the ATC area, two additional models were created for each year.
-For one of the models the maximum and minimum reactive power capability was reduced by 10 percent for appropriate generators within the ATC footprint.
-These models were used for intact system condition (TPL-001-0) analysis.
-For the second models the maximum and minimum reactive power capability was reduced by 5 percent for appropriate generators within the ATC footprint.
-These models were used for any contingency analysis.
+In order to address uncertainty in reactive power capability and preserve some margin for the ATC area, an additional model was created for each year.
+For each of the additional models the maximum and minimum reactive power capability was reduced by 10 percent for appropriate generators within the ATC footprint.
+These models were used for intact system condition (TPL-001-0) analysis and any contingency analysis.